 Reconnecting Asia maps new linkages—roads, railways, and other infrastructure—that are reshaping economic and geopolitical realities across the continent.
 Through data curation and objective analysis, the project aims to fill Asia’s infrastructure-information gap, squaring lofty ambitions with facts on the ground.
 Our methodology explains the science and art behind these efforts.

 Reconnecting Asia is made possible by a start-up grant from the Brzezinski Institute on Geostrategy and the expertise of the leadership, research, advisory, and development teams below, and the valuable insights of our partners.

 This project would not be possible without a number of outstanding research interns, past and present, working under the guidance of:

-This website is a product of the Andreas C. Dracopoulos Family Ideas Lab, the in-house media and interactive design studio at the Center for Strategic and International Studies.
+Reconnecting Asia is a product of the Andreas C. Dracopoulos iDeas Lab, the in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.